Nix07/HackerRank/README.md

 # HackerRank
-This repository contains solutions of Hackerrank practice problems.
+This repository contains solutions of Hackerrank practice/contest problems.
 The codes are written in C/C++.

 ## Structure
 Currently, it contains four directories :